lailaab97/project-HPP/README.md

 **Note**

 Before running the java program please make sure to add the corresponding data folder's path in the path.properties text file in src/main/resource/properties folder.
+Uncomment/Comment the line of your choice to select the execution method od the program (with/without threads).